A TD1 is simply a form used to calculate how much tax should be withheld from your income.

 This is wrong.
 You give it to your employer.

 This is wrong.
-The amount of tax you owe is detailed when you fill out your tax return, and is determined by your total income, minus your credits and deductions, multiplied by your average tax rate.
-If the CRA deducted too much at the source, you’ll get a refund; if it deducted too little, you’ll have to pay the difference.
+The amount of tax you owe is calculated when you fill out your tax return, and is determined by your total income, minus your deductions, multiplied by your average tax rate, minus your tax credits at the tax credit rate.
+If the CRA deducted too much at the source, you’ll get a refund; if they deducted too little, you’ll have to pay the difference.

 How to fill out Form TD1